mikejsavage/hirveserv/README.md

 ### Open source

-* When I get bored of working on it, the project isn't dead and worthless
-* People can verify that I'm not doing anything malicious
+When I get bored of working on it, the project isn't dead and worthless and people can verify that I'm not doing anything malicious.

 ### Modular/extensible/easily scriptable/whatever you want to call it